buraczkii/proxy_server_python/README.md

 Expectations that the proxy has for the incoming request:
 - The request must be in ascii
 - The request must terminate in 2 carriage-return line-feed pairs ("\r\n\r\n").
 Since the proxy server only supports GET methods, it assumes that there is no body associated with the incoming request.
-- This proxy cannot support all URI formats as specified in RFC 2616.
-See expectations below.

-1. RFC 3986 corresponds to URIs.
-This document defines the authority part of a URI as such:
-- `authority   = [ userinfo "@" ] host [ ":" port ]`
-My proxy server does not support the userinfo or port number parts.
-It follows this format:
-- `authority = host`
-Where a host is either an IPv4 address or a registered domain name.

-1. You must follow the host name in the URI with a forward slash '/'.
-If no path is included in the URI (nothing follows the forward slash), then the path sent to the server will be '/'
+- You must follow the host name in the URI with a forward slash '/'.
+This is the default path.

-1. The proxy only supports http requests, not https.
+- The proxy only supports http requests, not https.

 #### 5. Forwarding server response to client
 The response is forwarded to the client mostly unchanged.
 The only possible change will be to the connection header.
 If the connection header is missing or indicates a persistent connection, the response will be altered to include a header indicating non-persistent connection.
 The new connection header is: `Connection: close\r\n`.